GmAbhishek/GmAbhishek/README.md

 - 👫 Ready to collaborate with light-minded developers

-- ⚡ Fun fact: I prefer docs over Ai
+- ⚡ Fun fact: I prefer to read docs

 <br/>